Taiwing/rainfall/level9/README.md

 So now the exploit.
-Since the operator is loaded through a pointer to a function address situated at the start of _b_, what we need to do is overwrite this value with a valid address whose value is the address of the system function. _b_'s address is not only the where the operator function is located but it is also the first argument of the operator function (this is what _this_ is, a pointer to the instance of the class calling the method).
+Since the operator is loaded through a pointer to a function address situated at the start of _b_, what we need to do is overwrite this value with a valid address whose value is the address of the system function. _b_'s address is not only where the operator function is located but it is also the first argument of the operator function (this is what _this_ is, a pointer to the instance of the class calling the method).
 So it will be the argument for system too.
 Obviously the raw bytes of the address pointing to system are not a valid shell command, so we need to add a separator and end the string with the program we want to launch.